 Check out this short introduction on Finnish Working culture.

-This may give you a zoomed-out perspective that helps to give you a rough orientation.
-Nevertheless, don’t forget to zoom-in too.
-To do so, please refer to the ’Zooming in and out’ article.
+This may give you a zoomed out perspective that helps to give you a rough orientation.
+Nevertheless, don’t forget to zoom in too.
+To learn more about ’zooming’ in the cultural context, please refer to the ’Zooming in and out’ article.

-Consider the context you are working in: Do you think working culture is the same when working at a construction site in Lapland vs. in the KONE headquarters, as a man or as a woman, as a recent graduate or a experienced professional, etc.?
+Consider the context you are working in: Do you think the stereotypes above apply to it?
+Do you think working culture is the same when working at a construction site in Lapland vs. in the KONE headquarters, as a man or as a woman, as a recent graduate or a experienced professional, etc.?